Audience: You are expected to have successfully

 condition was true, but the last clause may start

-.
+with :else.
 The result of the entire cond

 expression is the last expression of the first true conditional